billy1624/billy1624/README.md

 ## 💻 My Leadership Style

-I am an ENFJ, and according to [Personality Central](https://personality-central.com/personality_types/enfj-leadership/):
+I'm an ENFJ, and according to [Personality Central](https://personality-central.com/personality_types/enfj-leadership/):

 > ENFJs are idealistic and perfectionist.
 They have an ideal they envision, and they will strive to achieve them.
 >